Indoor Vegetable Gardening

 Extend your growing season all winter long.
 An indoor Vegetable gardening guide that will walk you through everything you need to know to grow a veggie garden right inside your home all winter long.
 Indoor gardening guide.
 What vegetables to grow in the winter.
 How to set up a countertop garden.
 Indoor veggie garden step by step. #indoorgarden #hydroponicgarden #wintergarden #winterveggies #diyindoorgarden #countertopgarden #growveggiesindoors #garden

-Having an indoor garden is perfect for anyone who simply loves the idea of fresh produce year-round but hates the thought of stomping out into the snow to harvest it under a cold frame, then this option is most definitely for you.
+Having an indoor garden is perfect for anyone who loves the idea of fresh produce year-round but hates the thought of stomping out into the snow to harvest greens that are hiding under a cold frame.

 These herbs in clay pots are growing inside on a window sill.
 It's wonderful to have fresh herbs to cook with, even in winter.